openvinotoolkit/docker_ci/get-started.md

 # Get Started with DockerHub CI for Intel® Distribution of OpenVINO™ toolkit

+DockerHub CI framework based on [Docker SDK for Python](https://github.com/docker/docker-py) - Python library for the Docker Engine API.

+## System requirements

+*  Python* >=3.6
+*  Windows*/Linux* host
+*  Up Docker* engine/service on the host

+**Note:** Run DockerHub CI framework on the host machine, nor in a docker container.

 This guide provides you with the information that will help you to start using the DockerHub CI framework for OpenVINO™ Toolkit.
 With this guide, you will learn how to: